Shining Path: Establishment

+Armed conflict (1980–1993)

 By 1980, Shining Path had about 500 members.
 When Peru's military government allowed elections for the first time in twelve years in 1980, the Shining Path was one of the few leftist political groups that declined to take part.
 It chose instead to begin a guerrilla war in the highlands of the Ayacucho Region.
 On 17 May 1980, on the eve of the presidential elections, it burned ballot boxes in the town of Chuschi.
 It was the first "act of war" by the Shining Path.
 The perpetrators were quickly caught, and additional ballots were shipped to Chuschi.
 The elections proceeded without further problems, and the incident received little attention in the Peruvian press.

 Throughout the 1980s, the Shining Path grew both in terms of the territory it controlled and in the number of militants in its organization, particularly in the Andean highlands.
 It gained support from local peasants by filling the political void left by the central government and providing what they called "popular justice", public trials that disregard any legal and human rights that deliver swift and brutal sentences including public executions.
 This caused the peasantry of some Peruvian villages to express some sympathy for the Shining Path, especially in the impoverished and neglected regions of Ayacucho, Apurímac, and Huancavelica.
 At times, the civilian population of small, neglected towns participated in popular trials, especially when the victims of the trials were widely disliked.

 The Shining Path's credibility benefited from the government's initially tepid response to the insurgency.
 For over a year, the government refused to declare a state of emergency in the region where the Shining Path was operating.
 The Interior Minister, José María de la Jara, believed the group could be easily defeated through police actions.
 Additionally, the president, Fernando Belaúnde Terry, who returned to power in 1980, was reluctant to cede authority to the armed forces since his first government had ended in a military coup.
-The result was that the peasants in the areas where the Shining Path was active thought the state was either impotent or not interested in their issues.

 On 29 December 1981, the government declared an "emergency zone" in the three Andean regions of Ayacucho, Huancavelica, and Apurímac and granted the military the power to arbitrarily detain any suspicious person.
 The military abused this power, arresting scores of innocent people, at times subjecting them to torture during interrogation as well as rape.
 Members of the Peruvian Armed Forces began to wear black ski-masks to hide their identities, in order to protect themselves and their families.